ropensci/medrxivr/README.md

 mx_results <- mx_search(myquery)
 ```

-To combine different topic domains:
+To combine different topic domains (currently, you can have up to 5
+topics):

 ``` r